hijoput4/SharingWare/readme.md

 ### 18- Where do I get ARLs for deemix?

     In short: Deemix doesn't work anymore unless you use your own paid credentials for deezer.
     ARL's are now banned in hours.
-Firehawk52 apparently abandoned its work and we cannot get any more ARLs.
     I'm sad to say that even if you get deemix working, it will do just for a couple of hours so I'm not updating this entry anymore.
-Instead use one of the more laborious alternatives below.
+Instead use one of the alternatives below/above.
     I humbly recommend FLAC over mp3 to store music, because its noticeable increase in sound quality.

 ### 19- How can I download music in FLAC?